raffishquartan/sequelize-playground/README.md

 # sequelize-playground

-*A collection of Sequelize test scripts*
+*A collection of Sequelize tests and experiments, along with scripts to make it easy to create new ones*

 Each test exists in its own pg schema.
 After the test has been run for the first time future runs should be idempotent.